East Coast Australia

 It's easy to see why Hawaii has become synonymous with paradise.
 Just look at these sugary beaches, Technicolor coral reefs and volcanoes beckoning adventurous spirits.
-Natural Beauty Snapshots of these islands scattered in a cobalt blue ocean are heavenly, without the need for any tourist-brochure embellishment.
+Modern Multiculturalism Hawaii is as proud of its multicultural heritage as it is of island-born US President Barack Obama.

 New South Wales